stek93/trello-copy/README.md

 In order for this project to run smoothly you'll have to create file in the root of this project (in the same level as src folder, for example) called **.env** and put two variables inside of it.
 Variables should be named **REACT_APP_TRELLO_API_KEY** and **REACT_APP_TRELLO_TOKEN**.
 Put api key and token inside these variables in next format - **REACT_APP_TRELLO_API_KEY=12345**.

+# NOTE:

+This project isn't completed and it probably won't be due to the lack of time.
+I created this only to show some basic React concepts.